Fatma-Elzahraa-Ahmed/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
-# 🚴‍♀️ Bike Sales Dashboard | Power BI

-This project is a Power BI dashboard designed to analyze bike sales data and understand customer purchasing behavior.
-It provides interactive visualizations based on factors such as:
+Built an interactive Power BI dashboard to explore bike sales data by age, income, commute distance, and other customer factors.
+# 🚴‍♀️ Bike Sales Dashboard | Power BI & MySQL

+This project showcases a complete data analytics workflow — from raw data cleaning in **MySQL** to interactive data visualization in **Power BI**.
+The dashboard explores customer purchasing behavior in a bike sales dataset across various demographic and lifestyle factors.

+---

+## 📊 Project Highlights

+- Visual breakdown of bike purchases by:
-- 👤 Age range
+  - 👤 Age group
-- 💰 Income levels
+  - 💰 Income level
   - 🚻 Gender
   - 💍 Marital status
-- 🎓 Education level
+  - 🎓 Education
   - 🌍 Region
   - 🚗 Commute distance

-The dashboard helps uncover insights into which customer groups are more likely to purchase bikes and what influences their buying decisions.

-## 📊 Key Features

-- Interactive filters by region, education, and marital status
-- Visual breakdown of purchases by commute distance
+- Insightful charts and filters for deep analysis
+- Cleaned, transformed, and enriched dataset using MySQL before importing into Power BI

+---

+## 🧹 Data Cleaning with MySQL

+Before building the dashboard, the dataset was cleaned using **SQL queries in MySQL** to ensure accuracy and consistency.
+Steps included:

+- ✅ Creating backup tables to preserve raw data
+- 🔄 Removing duplicate rows using `ROW_NUMBER()` and partitioning by ID
+- 🧼 Standardizing categorical data (e.g., `'M'` → `'Male'`, `'S'` → `'Single'`)
+- 🧮 Creating new features like `age_range` (Young Adults, Middle-Aged, Old Adults)
+- 💵 Converting income from string to integer by removing symbols and formatting
-- Income comparison by gender and purchase behavior
+- 📊 Calculating averages and purchase counts grouped by demographic segments

-- Age group analysis of bike buyers
+The cleaned dataset was then imported into Power BI for visual exploration.

+---

 ## 🛠️ Tools Used

-- Power BI Desktop
-- Power Query for data transformation
+- **MySQL** – For data cleaning and transformation
+- **Power BI Desktop** – For interactive visualization
+- **Power Query** – For additional data shaping
-- DAX for calculated measures
+- **DAX** – For calculated measures and KPIs